JoeHetfield/aws-assignment/README.md

   - `hooks`: Customized common React hooks are placed here, extract from App logic.

-  - `i18n`: React-intl build target folder, generate final language bundle.
+  - `i18n`: React-intl build target folder, generate final language bundles.
 Not used in coding.

   - `message`: Message definitions, splited by business module accordingly.
-Used by React-intl as language bundle sources.
+Used by React-intl as language bundles sources.

   - `pages`: Main body of the App, splited as Desktop and Mobile for the flexibility of customizing the appearance for different divices.